redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

     - Attributes appear on the opening tag and are made up of two parts: `name` and `value` and are separated by an  `=` equal sign.

-    Code that shows a tag with no attribute:
+    Code 1: Shows a tag with no attribute:

     ```html